 Automotive dealer websites have a lot of moving parts.
 First and foremost, when you switch sites, you don’t want any lag in business.
 You rely on your site to engage customers and push valuable leads through in a timely manner.
 Any lapse could mean lost sales.
-And besides simply being live, you’ll want to make sure all pricing, incentives, rebates, forms, CTAs, CRM integration, inventory feeds – everything – is working properly so the transition is seamless to the customer and your internal processes.
+And besides simply being live, you’ll want to ensure all pricing, incentives, rebates, forms, CTAs, CRM integration, inventory feeds – everything – is working correctly so the transition is seamless to the customer and your internal processes.

 SEO And Your Dealership’s New Site Launch

-But something that many dealers neglect during a site transfer is SEO – most notably, search visibility.
-Too often, providers switch sites without doing any sort of pre-launch SEO audit to ensure there won’t be gaps in traffic from former site to the new site.
+But what many dealers neglect during a site transfer is SEO – most notably, search visibility.
+Too often, providers switch sites without doing any sort of pre-launch SEO audit to ensure there won’t be gaps in traffic from the former site to the new site.
 Even worse, most providers don’t have an internal process to do this, nor the knowledge of what needs to be done to avoid issues.

 A fairly standard action for providers to take when transferring a site is to install 301 redirects on top-level navigation pages.
-In basic terms, these 301 redirects send the user to the new site if they click on a link, go directly or for whatever reason find and click one of the “old” pages.
+In basic terms, these 301 redirects send the user to the new site if they click on a link, go directly, or for whatever reason find and click one of the “old” pages.
 A 301 redirect is a great tactic to make sure that users don’t end up clicking on pages that turn out to be a 404 error.
 Instead, customers are sent to the new site.

-The process the provider uses to determine which pages get a redirect, and where to redirect them, is where it gets interesting.
+The process the provider uses to determine which pages get a redirect and where to redirect them is where it gets interesting.
 Typically, it’s simply a top internal page to top internal page 1-to-1 transfer using 301 redirects.
-But this has consequences when it comes to unique landing pages, blogs or other content marketing pages that the site may have invested in over the years.
+But this has consequences when it comes to unique landing pages, blogs, or other content marketing pages that the site may have invested in over the years.

 Having a Pre-Launch Plan for Your Dealership’s Website

 One of the best ways for this to happen is for the new provider to be granted historical Google Analytics access.
 By having access to the provider’s actual GA account, a full view of website performance can be analyzed.
-And, as a result, landing pages like the one mentioned above can be properly rebuilt and redirected.
+And as a result, landing pages like the one mentioned above can be properly rebuilt and redirected.